Shore Approaches and Pipepull

 The OCS utility barge can be configured for different applications within the overall shore approach scope of work:

-- As a Shallow water Pre-trenching spread, equipped with two (02) Caterpillar 375 excavators with modified long arms and 2m3 buckets, an 80T crane for handling spuds and two (02) spuds for positioning.
+- As a Shallow water Pre-trenching spread, equipped with two (02) Caterpillar 390 excavators with customised long arms and 2m3buckets, a 90T crane for handling spuds and withthree (03) spuds for positioning(including 8 nos 10T mooring winches which can be used where spud operation is a challenge).For smaller pipelines the vessel can be rigged up for shallow water pipelay

 - For smaller pipelines the vessel can be rigged up for shallow water pipelay